Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By cyanflower.
 - Made to fit in with Sorao's redesign of Cube 376, following the "Advanced Gameboy" idea of it.
 Like the original cube, this one has a "hostile" spin on the cube it's a counterpart of, having a mad expression and a heavy secondary gradient.

+cube 378:
+- By JigglypuffGD.
+- Based on Stonager, a god-like entity oc created by Alexis.

 cube 379:
 - By RetroAdvance64.
 - A direct remake to the original cube.
 References Niko from Oneshot.